rule

 Text 25

-When they were married this way, o Vidura, did the sages take leave of Kardama to go to their hermitages, departing in joy over what they had obtained.
+After thus having married, oh Vidura, the sages took leave of Kardama to return to their hermitages, filled with joy about what they had obtained.

 Text 26

-And he Kardama, having understood that He, who appears in the three yugas [Vishnu, only seen as a covered 'channa' - avatâra in the last, fourth yuga], the supreme intelligence of all the wise, had descended, went to Him in His seclusion, offered his obeisances and spoke to Him as follows:
+Kardama knowing that He had descended who appears in all the three yugas [Vishnu, only seen as a covered 'channa' - avatāra in the last, fourth yuga] as the supreme intelligence of the wise, then approached Him in seclusion.
+He offered his obeisances and spoke to Him as follows:

-And he Kardama, having understood that He, who appears in the three Yuga's [Vishnu, only seen as a covered 'channa' - avatâr in the last, fourth yuga], the supreme intelligence of all the wise, had descended, went to Him in His seclusion, offered his obeisances and spoke to Him as follows: (Vedabase)
+And he Kardama, having understood that He, who appears in the three yugas [Vishnu, only seen as a covered 'channa' - avatâra in the last, fourth yuga], the supreme intelligence of all the wise, had descended, went to Him in His seclusion, offered his obeisances and spoke to Him as follows: (Vedabase)

 Text 27

+'Oh, finally after such a long time the gods are of mercy for those who have to suffer in being entangled in their own misdeeds in this world.

 'Oh, finally after such a long time is the divine of mercy for the ones so afflicted in the entanglement of their own misdeeds in this world.

-'Oh, finally after such a long time is the divine of mercy for the one's so afflicted in the entanglement of their own misdeeds in this world.
 (Vedabase)

 Text 28

-After many births, mature yogîs who are perfect by their absorption in yoga endeavor to see in seclusion His feet.
+After many births, mature yogis who are perfect by their absorption in yoga endeavor to see in seclusion His feet.
 (Vedabase)

 Text 29